-In Tidewater Virginia, summer birdwatching can be particularly satisfying as the variety of species that visit is astounding.
+Tidewater Virginia is known for its summer birdwatching, as the variety of species that visit is astounding.

-Marshes, creeks and lagoons are excellent places to explore in summer.
-These estuaries are frequented in summer for several species of ducks, geese, herons, egrets, kingfishers, and birds of prey.
+Marshes, creeks, and lagoons are excellent places to explore in summer.
+These estuaries are frequented in summer for several species of ducks, geese, rails, herons, egrets, kingfishers, sandpipers, and birds of prey.

 Coastal Virginia’s beaches and shorelines hold a variety of birds in summer.
 These areas often include many species of gulls, terns, sandpipers, plovers, sanderlings, and other shorebirds.